transloadit/uppy/packages/@uppy/companion/README.md

 npm install @uppy/companion
 ```

-If you don't have a Node.js project with a `package.json` you might want to install/run Companion globally like so: `[sudo] npm install -g @uppy/companion@0.30.0`.
+If you don't have a Node.js project with a `package.json` you might want to install/run Companion globally like so: `[sudo] npm install -g @uppy/companion@0.17.4` (best check the actual latest version, and use that, so (re)installs are reproducible, and upgrades intentional).

 ## Usage